ucsc/site-freespeech/_src/first-amendment-faqs.md

     url: "https://reporthate.ucsc.edu/"
 ---

-Generally, the First Amendment to the U.S. Constitution protects all speech, although the following forms of speech enjoy varying degrees of lesser protection:
+The First Amendment protects many forms of speech, but there are some exceptions to this protection.

 <ul class="collapsible" data-collapsible="accordion">
   {% for faq in site.data.first-amendment-faqs %}